cyclejs-community/component-combinators/documentation/EFSM.md

 				- if event 1 succeed, the FSM changes state so the queued events would be interpreted in the new state context
 				- if event1 fails, the FSM might transition to an error state, so the queued events would be interpreted in the new error state context
 				- etc. so it is tricky - best is to drop the events, but not always possible?
+				- so keep the policy, but queue the events and execute them after the currently executed event is finished.
+It will be up to the machine designer to choose wisely his policies

+- old policy thinking
+- - policies when a state machine is in between states (expecting action response)
+    - CANCEL AND FIRE : the action in course is cancelled and the event is processed
+    - DROP : the events are dropped and not processed, a warning is issued (default)
+    - QUEUE AND FIRE : events for that state are queued.
+If the transition is towards the same state, then events are dequeued and processed in order of arrival.
+If to another state, warning is issued and events are dropped
+    - QUEUE AND DROP : events for that state are queued.
+If the transition is towards the same state, then queued events who happened while the action was executed are dropped, the queued events who happened after action has ended (and hence state is re-entered) are processed in order of arrival.
+If transition is to another state, warning is issued and events are dropped
+- policy should be specified at the transition level
+  - the event triggering the transition should define its queuing policy

 # References TODO